1rv/vim-diary/README.md

 # tt.vim

-Task timer for Vim.
-Exposes the building blocks so you can implement your own task tracking method, whether that is Pomodoro or something of your own creation.
+Timer with diary for Vim.
+Exposes the building blocks so you can implement your own diary, whether that is Pomodoro or something of your own creation.

 ![screenshot](images/screenshot.png)

 Features at a glance:

-- Adds a timer to the status line (requires [vim-airline][vim-airline])
+- Adds a timer to the status line (requires [vim-airline][vim-airline] - fixed as of 6/23/2023)
 - Audible bell support
 - Timer state persists even if you re-start Vim
-- Integrates with your existing task list
-- Can auto-append a progress mark when the timer finishes
+- Automatically opens your diary file and writes a time header
 - Configurable duration (and every other setting for that matter!)
 - Supports Vim 8 and Neovim